Teletrax/CIAssignment/README.md

 1. External actor (User) sends a REST request to the `FourC.Worker.Api` endpoint at `/v1/worker`
 1. `FourC.Worker.Api` handles web request by posting it to the queue (MSMQ)
-1. A backend process `FourC.Worker.Backend` reads messages from the queue and process the message by creating record in the database.
+1. A backend process `FourC.Worker.Backend` reads messages from the queue and processes the message by creating record in the database.
 The above action is done in the context of a distributed transaction that requires MSDTC.

 ![Architecture](architecture.png)